abhi-824/Game-of-CODES/README.md

 <br>
 <br>

-**Game of Codes** is a tool for codeforces lovers who want to practice optimally and in a gaming mood. what you have to do is to make an account either by registering via email or by google andd give your handle.
+**Game of Codes** is a tool for codeforces lovers who want to practice optimally in a gaming mood.
+What you have to do is to make an account either by registering via email or by google and give your codeforces handle.

 <br>